wanadev/yoga/README.rst

 * **0.10.1:**

-  * Fixes an issue that occures when output file does not already exist
+  * Fixes an issue that occurs when output file does not already exist

 * **0.10.0:**